BabyLing – How do children learn languages?

 All our studies take place in the Department of Psychology at the University of Oslo:

-Currently, we have studies for 6-9 month-old babies (up February-May 2018), as well as for 18-36 months of age (ongoing).
+Currently, we have studies for 6-12 month-old babies.
 If interested, please contact us at: firstname.lastname@example.org !

-The ongoing project is a part of an international collaboration with a number of Universities and research centres in Europe (Oxford, Göttingen, UEA, Liverpool, BCBL, Turin), Asia (UNMC, USM, NTU), Central- (UNAM) and North-America (Maryland, Gordon).
+The ongoing project is a part of an international collaboration with a number of Universities and research centres in Europe (Oxford, Göttingen, UEA, BCBL), Asia (UNMC, USM), Central- (UNAM) and North-America (Stanford, Maryland, Gordon).

 Eye-tracking, tablet-based paradigms, acoustic analyses, ERP, imitation games, computational modelling.